tobilg/facebook-events-by-location/README.md

 * `sort`: The results can be sorted by `time`, `distance` or `venue`.
 If omitted, the events will be returned in the order they were received from the Graph API

 ###Query results
-The response will be `application/json` and contain an `events` property contain the array of event objects, as well as a `metadata` property with some stats.
+The response will be `application/json` and contain an `events` property containing the array of event objects, as well as a `metadata` property with some stats.
 See below for an example.

 ###Sample call